Happy patients in over 78 countries.

 Reports from the United States offer buttressing results.
 A recent study from California shows that the number of children with autism in that state's mental health services system increased rapidly between 1980 and 1994, while the proportion of children immunized with MMR remained relatively stable (JAMA.
 2001;285:1183-1185).
 The authors noted that if the vaccine were causing autism, the trends should be parallel.
 Another review, from the American Academy of Pediatrics published in the May issue of Pediatrics, reached conclusions similar to the IOM's.

-But one of the parent-physicians who testified, James Bradstreet, MD, of the International Autism Research Center, Palm Bay, Fla, speculated that another process, autoimmunity, was at work.
+One of the parent-physicians who testified, James Bradstreet, MD, of the International Autism Research Center, Palm Bay, Fla, speculated that another process, autoimmunity, was at work.
 He suggested that researchers explore interactions between various vaccines, with a keen eye on autoimmune responses.
 "A number of environmental factors can skew kids toward autoimmune, so by the time they get to 15 months, for some of them it [the MMR vaccine] is just too much," said Bradstreet.
 "It's not just the MMR vaccine itself."

 Until scientists explore these possibilities, the fact remains that every large study of the MMR-autism connection refutes a causal link.
 But none of them offer 100% reassurance.
 "No epidemiology could prove that the vaccine never causes autism," said Britain's Miller.
 "Proof of a negative is impossible."